ebingrav/avwiki/Category:House_Of_Stone.md

 courtyard of the mansion.

-*Interest has slackened since the fall of [ Ofcol](:Category:Ofcol "wikilink"), and the House of Stone fills its dark spot, mostly ignored, only rarely mentioned in connection with shady companies arriving and leaving in dark moonless nights, and the sounds of stonemasons chiseling and carving.*
+*Interest has slackened since the fall of [ Ofcol](:Category:Ofcol.md "wikilink"), and the House of Stone fills its dark spot, mostly ignored, only rarely mentioned in connection with shady companies arriving and leaving in dark moonless nights, and the sounds of stonemasons chiseling and carving.*